outdoorsafetylab/dumbymap/README.md

 ## Semantic HTML

-Dumbymap adds several features by Semantic HTML:
+Dumbymap adds several features from contents of Semantic HTML:

 ### Code Block for map

-Generated from Element fits CSS Selector `:has(.language-map)`
+Generated from Element fits CSS Selector `:has(.language-map)` (by default)

 It generates maps by `textContent` in YAML format, done by [mapclay]